dwachss/bililiteRange/docs/index.md

 `live(false)` removes the input listener, so the range is no longer adjusted.

+Under the hood, there is a single input listener that goes through a [`Set`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Set) of ranges that are adjusted.
+That means there is a potential memory leak: any live range will not be garbage collected.
+Do `range.live(false)` to remove the reference.

 ### `scrollIntoView([fn: function])`
 Does its best to scroll the beginning of the range into the visible part of the element, by analogy to `Element.scrollIntoView()`.
 Note that it does not move the element itself, just sets `element.scrollTop` so